ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/1916-08-08-ithaca-journal.md

 ---
-citation: "08 Aug 1916, The Ithaca Journal (Ithaca, NY), p3, newspapers.com"
+# citation: "08 Aug 1916, The Ithaca Journal (Ithaca NY), p3, newspapers.com"
+pubdate:  "1916-08-08"
+author:
+title:
+voltitle:  "The Ithaca Journal"
+publocation:  "Ithaca NY"
+pages:  "3"
+source:  "newspapers.com"
 notes: >-
     In the Mills sales journals, there may be a record of what Charles Bacon purchased during the stop mentioned.
 ---